munyofrey/SplitBuys/README.md

 ![FriendSearchDropdown]
 ![friendIndex]

 The `FriendStore` stores three types of friend relationships - pending requests from the current user, requests to the current user and friends.
 The database holds three pertinent pieces of information `user_one_id`, `user_two_id` and the boolean `pending`.
-When a user requests a friend or approves a request a api call is made to `FriendsController#create`
+When a user requests a friend or approves a request a api call is made to `FriendsController#create`.

 ```ruby
   def create